trustpilot/kafka-connect-dynamodb/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-Third party components and dependencies are covered by following licenses - see the [LICENSE-3rd-PARTIES](LICENSE-3rd-PARTIES.md) file for details:
+Third party components and dependencies are covered by the following licenses - see the [LICENSE-3rd-PARTIES](LICENSE-3rd-PARTIES.md) file for details:
 * Apache Software License version 2.0
    * [Debezium](https://github.com/debezium/debezium)
    * [Amazon Kinesis Client Library](https://github.com/awslabs/amazon-kinesis-client)